 Set a date.
 That’s your best thing.
 If you say, “Hey, let’s go make a movie!” then you better say a date too.
 The date may move, but if you don’t set it, then you’re going to be just free falling until you get money, until you get actors, until you get it.

 But set a date – like January 1st— and stick with it as much as you can.
 Even if this happens: “Okay, it’s December 25th, we’re all set to go, but oh my gosh, if we just wait another week, we’ll have another possibility of getting Tom Cruise in the movie because Bob’s a friend of his and he thinks he might be interested.”
 But don’t wait.
-Just make the film January 1st.
+Just make the film on January 1st.
 Tom Cruise, if he’s interested, will come in later for a pickup.

 You must really discipline yourself to meet these deadlines.
 It’s very important.
 That’s probably the biggest thing.

-That and treat other people’s money with respect.
+And treat other people’s money with respect.
 When you’re going into these things you’re making a movie, you’re not just making something for yourself, you’ve made it for the audience, you’re making it for the investor.
 You don’t want to be blowing people’s money whether it’s for a studio or independent, your mom and dad, a dentist down the street, etc. These people are trusting you to make a product that will be released into the market place that will hopefully generate more money.

 I know this sounds crass, but you are not making a painting.
 You are making a product that will be consumed on a mass level.
 If you want to just make art for yourself, go paint.
 You are making a product that will be hopefully well-received by an audience.
-So be very conscious of that, be respectful and mindful for that.
+So be very conscious of that, be respectful and mindful of that.

 What advice do you have for people who want to get into your industry?